1. Food poisoning

 Don't wash pets food bowls with the family dishes.

-Do not buy or eat food past its use by or best before date.
+Do not buy or eat food past its use by date.

 Do not reheat food more than once.